GlenCrawford/musical_valence_predictor/README.md

   -h, --help            show this help message and exit --model {regression,classification}
                         Which model to run (regression or classification).
 Defaults to regression.
-  --epochs EPOCHS       Number times that the training process will run through the training data set.
+  --epochs EPOCHS       Number of times that the training process will run through the training data set.
   --batch-size BATCH_SIZE
                         Number of examples from the training data set used per training iteration.
   --skip-training       Skip the training of the model and load a pre-trained one (model trains by default).